Psychology: Human Behaviour

 Areas of Study

-An introduction to experimentation in psychology, highlighting the importance of conducting ethical research when working with people.
+An introduction to research in psychology, highlighting the importance of conducting ethical research when working with people.
+We look at how experiments, case studies and correlational research are used to understand human behaviour.

-Sports Psychology considers ways to improve performance but its applications are not limited to the sporting field.
-This module also investigates strategies for reducing stress and the importance of team work.
+Performance Psychology considers ways to improve performance, but its applications are not limited to the sporting field.
+This module investigates strategies for reducing stress and the importance of teamwork, as well as how the brain and nervous system play a role in our performance.

 Assesment